A guide to credit card APR

 Where can I compare credit cards?

 Here at Compare the Market, we let you compare credit cards quickly and easily with our eligibility checker, without impacting your credit score.
-The results can help you to avoid applying for credit cards that you’re likely to be turned down for.
-You can also filter your choices by card type, so it’s super-easy to find the right deal for you.
+The results can help you to avoid applying for credit cards you’re likely to be turned down for.
+You can also filter your choices by card type.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.